OlGe404/ansible-collections/README.md

 ansible-galaxy collection install --force olge404.unix
 ```

-Now run the prerequisites playbook to install docker, vagrant, virtualbox and yq (depending on your machine):
+Now run the prerequisites playbook (depending on your machine) to install docker, vagrant, virtualbox and yq:

 ```bash
 # For Linux Mint 22